 Sessions: Hour-long sessions include meeting for up to 50 minutes, followed up by notes, resources, writing prompts and/or readings shared via Google Docs (where you and Caryn can also see your work simultaneously as it evolves).
 Depending on your needs, you and Caryn may agree to use some of your session time to have her read and comment on your writing beforehand or afterward.
 Coaching may be done in person, or via phone or video conferencing.
 Caryn is available weekdays, and for some evenings and weekend times.

-Fees and Packages available: Once you and Caryn determine it’s a good fit for you to work together, we can arrange payment via checks, cash, or Paypal (payment due in advance):
+Fees and Packages available: Caryn offers a free 20-minute session to talk about how coaching can best support you.
+Once you and Caryn determine it’s a good fit for you to work together, we can arrange payment via checks, cash, or Paypal (payment due in advance):

 - 3 session: $70/session for total of $210

 - 6 session: $65/session for total of $390

 - 10 session: $60/session for total of $600

 - Write Your Book Companion Coaching: customized plans available to help you start or finish a book of fiction, poetry, memoir, or non-fiction.
 Contact Caryn to inquire about crafting a plan that serves you.